 We compete with numerous major global manufacturing companies for sales of agricultural herbicides.
 Competition from local or regional companies may also be significant.
-Global glyphosate producers have substantial capacity to supply the market and we expect this global capacity to keep margins at low levels.
+Global glyphosate producers have substantial capacity to supply the market and we expect this global capacity to affect margins.
 Our lawn-and-garden business has fewer than five significant national competitors and a larger number of regional competitors in the United States.
 The largest market for our lawn-and-garden herbicides is the United States.